 If successful control is to be obtained, the various components of the prosthesis must be positioned with a good degree of accuracy.

-Professor of Engineering, University of California, Los Angeles; member, Advisory Committee on Artificial Limbs, National Research Council, and of the Technical Committee on Prosthetics, ACAL, NRC.
 To do so requires reference points on the body, of which the most satisfactory are certain bony landmarks.
 Most of these skeletal prominences protrude to such an extent that location is easily possible by eye.
 Others require palpation, and this method should be used to verify observation in every case.
-The bones most concerned in upper-extremity anthropometry are the clavicle, the scapula, the humerus, the ulna, and the seventh cervical vertebra.
+The bones most concerned in upper-extremity anthropometry are the clavicle, scapula, the humerus, the ulna, and the seventh cervical vertebra.
 Surface indications of protuberances, angles, or other features of these bones constitute the landmarks, the locations and definitions being given in Figure 1.